gardener/sow/README.md

 - `show`:     show meta data of given components
 - `info`:     show info about actual position in filesystem
 - `version`:  show tool version
 - `generate`: generate manifests without action execution
 - `order`:    show order of components and/or their deploy or deletion order
 - `add`:      create the frame for a new component
 - `vi`:       lookup or edit component related files in component specific folders

 The command supports the following options:

-- `-a`: complete the component list for `info` it shows the complete component and product list for `deploy` and `delete` completes the dpeloy are delete order according to the configured component dependencies.
+- `-a`: complete the component list for `info` it shows the complete component and product list for `deploy` and `delete` completes the deploy and delete order according to the configured component dependencies.
 - `-A`: `deploy`and `delete` work on all active components
-- `-m`: use given component names as patter to match against filesystem and component list
+- `-m`: use given component names as pattern to match against filesystem and component list
 - `-n`: no redeploy, just do new deployments
 - `-k`: keep temporary files
-- `-X` <plugin>: enables trace mode for given plugin
+- `-X` \<plugin\>: enables trace mode for given plugin
 - `-x`: enables trace mode
 - `-v`: enables verbose mode

-`sow help` prints a complete list of commands with sub sub options.
+`sow help` prints a complete list of commands with supported options.

-If a file `.sowrc" exists in the users home directory it is sources prior to any command execution.
+If a file `.sowrc` exists in the user's home directory it is sourced prior to any command execution.

-### Plugins
+## Plugins

-Plugins are used to exeutes the real installation work.
+Plugins are used to exeute the real installation work.
 There are several plugins delivered with the tool, but an installation source or even a single component might provide own or replace existing plugins.

-#### API
+### API

 A plugin is just an executable or shell script.
 The provided plugins are all shell scripts.

-There is a combined environment and command line interface for the execution of plugings.
+There is a combined environment and command line interface for the execution of plugins.

-In the environment environment variables are provided for a dedicated
+In the environment environment variables are provided for a dedicated execution:
-execution:

 - `DEPLOYMEMT`: The manifest file the plugin execution is taken from
 - `PLUGINCONFIG`: A file containing the configuration configured in the plugin specification in the above manifest
 - `PLUGININSTANCE`: The configured plugin instance name/path

-- `GENDIR`: The place to store temporary file for the component
+- `GENDIR`: The place to store temporary files for the component
 - `STATEDIR`: The place to store persistent (state relevant) files for the component
 - `EXPORTDIR`: The place to store files intended for reuse by other components.
 - `SOWLIB`: Library path for shell libraries offered by _sow_.

-In former version the json content was given directly by environment variables.
+In former versions the json content was given directly by environment variables.
-THis might cause problems with the length of argument space for process creation, therefore it has been changed to file names.
+This might cause problems with the length of argument space for process creation, therefore it has been changed to file names.
-Those changes are handled automatically when using the `PLUGIN_setup` call or by sourcing the `pluginutils` libraray (see below).
+Those changes are handled automatically when using the `PLUGIN_setup` call or by sourcing the `pluginutils` library (see below).

 Using a complete plugin call specification (using the config/args) field the first variable should never be used.